aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 1. the worker’s average degree of skill
 2. the social organisation of the producers of production
 3. the extent and effectiveness of the means of production
-4. conditions found in the natural environment (e.g. the same quantity of labour is present in eight bushels of corn in favourable seasons and only four in unfavourable seasons, ‘the same quantity of labour provides more metal in rich mines than in poor’.)
+4. conditions found in the natural environment (e.g. the same quantity of labour is present in eight bushels of corn in favourable seasons and only four in unfavourable seasons and the same quantity of labour provides more metal in rich mines than in poor.)

-_131_ So there are enormous differences of context that dictate fluctuations in value:

-_‘In general, the greater their productivity of labour, the less the labour-time required to produce an article, the less the mass of labour crystallised in that article, and the less its value.
-The value of a  commodity, therefore, varies directly as the quantity, and inversely as the productivity, of the labour which finds its realisation within the commodity’._
+_131_ The more productive labour is the less labour-time is required to produce an article, the less labour is crystallised in that article and the lower its value.

+The value of a commodity therefore varies as the quantity and counter-intuitively the productivity of the labour which finds its realisation within the commodity.

-A thing can be a use-value without being a value, i.e. directly obtained without mediation through exchange and the example is the peasant who farms for direct consumption of himself or his feudal lord:
+A thing can be a use-value without being a value, i.e. directly obtained without mediation through exchange, e.g. the peasant who grows crops which are directly consumed by himself or his feudal lord.

-_‘Neither the corn-rent nor the corn-tithe became commodities simply by being produced for others.
-In order to become a commodity the product must be transferred to the other person, for whom it serves as a use-value, through the medium of exchange’._
+The corn received as rent-in-kind does not become a commodity just because it is produced for others.
+In order to become a commodity the product must be transferred to the other person, for whom it serves as a use-value, through exchange.

 **2. The Dual Character of the Labour Embodied in Commodities**

 _132_ In a society based on commodity production, labour is necessarily divided.

-_133_ _‘in a society of commodity producers, this qualitative difference between the useful forms of labour which are carried on independently and privately by individual producers develops into a complex system, a social division of labour’._

-But labour was also a condition of human existence before commodities as defined above became dominant; clothes were made in antiquity, farming was divided in pre-historical agriculture.
+_133_ Before commodity production became dominant labour was a condition of human existence; clothes were made in antiquity, farming was divided in pre-historical agriculture.

-_137_ The between concrete versus abstract labour is introduced here; the former pertains to use value, the second to exchange.
+_137_ There is a difference between concrete and abstract labour; the former pertains to use value, the second to exchange.

 **3. The Value Form, or Exchange-Value**

-_138_ Commodities have both concrete and abstract traits, the natural hunger-satisfying aspects of cheese, the durability of steel, but also the fact of them containing crystallised labour power.
+_138_ Commodities have both concrete and abstract traits.
+Cheese has hunger-satisfying aspects, steel is durable, but what links them together and renders them commensurate is their containing labour-power.

-_141_ Once again it is this value form that allows commodities to become commensurate with one another.

 _142_ Labour-power is not value in itself, it only becomes value once it is concretised in an objective form.

-_143 ‘As a use-value, the linen is something palpably different from the coat; as value, it is identical with the coat, and therefore looks like the coat.
-Thus the linen acquires a value-form different from its natural form.
-Its existence as value is manifested in its equality with the coat, just as the sheep-like nature of the Christian is shown in his resemblance to the Lamb of God’._

-_145_ As before this commensurability varies in context, _‘the labour-time necessary for the production of 20 yards of linen or 1 coat varies with every influence in the productivity of the weaver or the tailor’_
+_145_ As before this commensurability varies: the labour-time necessary for the production of 20 yards of linen or 1 coat varies with every influence in the productivity of the weaver or the tailor.

-_147_ *Commodity A* (the linen) imposes on *Commodity B* a form of value particular to it, the equivalent.
+_147 - 8_ As an equivalent *Commodity A* (the linen) imposes on *Commodity B* (the coat) a form of value particular to it.
 The linen brings into view its own existence as a value in the fact that it can be assumed as a form of value separate from its own physical being.

+This commensurability makes it possible to compare the concrete or private labour in the linen with the abstract or social labour embodied in the coat.
-In this way the commodity’s value is no longer qualitative but becomes relative,

-_148_ because a commodity can never express the magnitude of its own value.
+In this way the commodity’s value is no longer qualitative but becomes relative, because a commodity can never express the magnitude of its own value.
 It needs that reflection in the form of a *Commodity B*.

-_149_ Value is therefore social, it’s not something that can be measured independently, we can’t use this method to understand the amount of value in a single tyre or cheese-wheel taken outside of its context in the productive process.
+_149_ Value is therefore social, it’s not something that can be measured independently.
+We cannot understand the amount of value in a single tyre or cheese-wheel independently of the broader social productive process.

-_150_ Another thing that commensurability makes possible, is the comparison of concrete or private labour in the linen with the abstract or social labour embodied in the coat.

 _151_ Section about how Aristotle could not think his way past market relations without this concept of value, so he couldn’t see that what every pair of commodities have in common is abstract labour.

-_153_ Examples of two schools of orthodox economists who only grapple with one side of value, whether quantitative or qualitative, and miss the actual phenomenon as a result.
+_153_ Examples of two schools of orthodox economists who only grapple with one side of value, whether quantitative or qualitative, and miss the dual character of the phenomenon as a result.

-_156_ There is no end to this process of comparison and exchange: _‘it follows that the relative form of value of each commodity is an endless series of expressions of value which are all different from the relative form of value of every other commodity’._
+_156_ The relative value of each commodity is an endless series of expressions of value which are all different from the relative form of value of every other commodity.

 _162_ The general form of value then gives way to the money form.